Illusory superiority: Focalism

 Yet another explanation for the better-than-average effect is "focalism", the idea that greater significance is placed on the object that is the focus of attention.
 Most studies of the better-than-average effect place greater focus on the self when asking participants to make comparisons (the question will often be phrased with the self being presented before the comparison target—"compare yourself to the average person").
 According to focalism this means that the individual will place greater significance on their own ability or characteristic than that of the comparison target.
 This also means that in theory if, in an experiment on the better-than-average effect, the questions were phrased so that the self and other were switched (e.g., "compare the average peer to yourself") the better-than-average effect should be lessened.

-Research into focalism has focused primarily on optimistic bias rather than the better-than-average effect.
+Research into focalism has concentrated primarily on optimistic bias rather than the better-than-average effect.
 However, two studies found a decreased effect of optimistic bias when participants were asked to compare an average peer to themselves, rather than themselves to an average peer.

 Windschitl, Kruger & Simms (2003) have conducted research into focalism, focusing specifically on the better-than-average effect, and found that asking participants to estimate their ability and likelihood of success in a task produced results of decreased estimations when they were asked about others' chances of success rather than their own.